apify/apify-sdk-js/packages/actor-scraper/web-scraper/README.md

 ]
 ```

-> Unlike with puppeteer and cheerio scrapers, in web scraper we don't have the `Apify` object available in the hook parameters, as the hook is executed inside the browser.
+> Unlike with playwright, puppeteer and cheerio scrapers, in web scraper we don't have the `Actor` (previously `Apify`) object available in the hook parameters, as the hook is executed inside the browser.

 Check out the docs for [Post-navigation hooks](https://crawlee.dev/api/puppeteer-crawler/interface/PuppeteerCrawlerOptions#postNavigationHooks) and the [PuppeteerHook type](https://crawlee.dev/api/puppeteer-crawler/interface/PuppeteerHook) for more info regarding the objects passed into these functions.

+### Insert breakpoint

+This property has no effect if [Run mode](#run-mode) is set to **PRODUCTION**.
+When set to **DEVELOPMENT** it inserts a breakpoint at the selected location in every page the scraper visits.
+Execution of code stops at the breakpoint until manually resumed in the DevTools window accessible via Live View tab or Container URL.
+Additional breakpoints can be added by adding debugger; statements within your Page function.

+### Debug log

+When set to true, debug messages will be included in the log.
+Use `context.log.debug('message')` to log your own debug messages.

+### Browser log

+When set to true, console messages from the browser will be included in the actor's log.
+This may result in the log being flooded by error messages, warnings and other messages of little value (especially with a high concurrency).

+### Custom data

+Since the input UI is fixed, it does not support adding of other fields that may be needed for all specific use cases.
+If you need to pass arbitrary data to the scraper, use the [Custom data](#custom-data) input field within [Advanced configuration](#advanced-configuration) and its contents will be available under the `customData` context key as an object within the [pageFunction](#page-function).

+### Custom namings

+With the final three options in the **Advanced configuration**, you can set custom names for the following:

+-   Dataset
+-   Key-value store
+-   Request queue

+Leave the storage unnamed if you only want the data within it to be persisted on the Apify platform for a number of days corresponding to your [plan](https://apify.com/pricing) (after which it will expire).
+Named storages are retained indefinitely.
+Additionally, using a named storage allows you to share it across multiple runs (e.g. instead of having 10 different unnamed datasets for 10 different runs, all the data from all 10 runs can be accumulated into a single named dataset).
+Learn more [here](https://docs.apify.com/storage#named-and-unnamed-storages).

 ## Results